douglas86/finance-data/README.md

 - git clone git@github.com:douglas86/finance-data.git
 - if using http, run the following command
 - git clone https://github.com/douglas86/finance-data.git
-- now that this program is local, you can run the following commands
+- now that this program is local, you can run the following command
 - py run.py

 #### Setting up a Google Service account
 - This [link](https://docs.gspread.org/en/latest/oauth2.html) will show you how to set up a basic Google service account
 - Once the json file has been downloaded to your local machine, save it as creds.json at the root of your project
 - Create a .env file for storing environment variables locally
-- You need to Environment variables: Folder_id and File_id
+- Place the following variables in your .env file: FOLDER_ID and FILE_ID
-- Folder_id—this is the folder where all the spreadsheets get placed, make sure to share it with your service account
+- FOLDER_ID: This is the folder where all the spreadsheets get placed, make sure to share it with your service account
-- File_id this is the id of the template file
+- FILE_ID: This is the id of the template spreadsheet file
 - Both the Folder_id and File_id can be received in the url of the address bar
 - The env file should look something like this